Anna Faris: Personal life

 Faris started dating actor Ben Indra shortly after they met on the set of the 1999 indie slasher film Lovers Lane.
 They married in June 2004.
 Faris filed for divorce in April 2007 citing irreconcilable differences.
 As part of their divorce agreement in February 2008, she agreed to pay Indra $900,000 in addition to other property and acting royalties.

 During her divorce from Indra and after filming The House Bunny, Faris got breast implants, which she first revealed in an interview with The New Yorker in April 2011.
 She said it "wasn't a career thing—it was a divorce thing", and recalled in her memoir Unqualified that she had previously been insecure about her breasts.

-Faris met actor Chris Pratt in early 2007 at the table–read in Los Angeles for the film Take Me Home Tonight where their characters were love interests.
+Faris met actor Chris Pratt in early 2007 at the table-read in Los Angeles for the film Take Me Home Tonight where their characters were love interests.
 They started dating shortly after, became engaged in late 2008, and married on July 9, 2009, in a small ceremony in Bali, Indonesia, eloping on a whim after a friend's wedding.
-They have a son who was born nine weeks premature and spent a month in intensive care before going home.
+They have a son, Jack, who was born in 2012, nine weeks premature and spent a month in intensive care before going home.
 The family lived in the Hollywood Hills, Los Angeles.
 On August 6, 2017, the couple announced their separation, and filed for divorce on December 1, 2017.
 On October 16, 2018, it was announced that it had been finalized.

 In September 2017, Faris reportedly began dating cinematographer Michael Barrett, whom she met while working on the film Overboard.
 In a February 2020 appearance on The Late Late Show with James Corden, she confirmed rumors of their engagement.
 In 2021, she confirmed they had married in a courthouse ceremony in Washington State.

 During Thanksgiving dinner in 2019, Faris and her guests experienced mysterious health symptoms in a Lake Tahoe rental cottage.
 Local first responders detected carbon monoxide levels six times the recommended maximum.

 On January 8, 2025, Faris lost her home in Pacific Palisades, Los Angeles due to the Palisades Fire.

+Philanthropy

+In 2015, Faris and her then husband donated $1 million to a charity that provided eyeglasses to underprivileged children.
+The donation was allegedly inspired by Faris' son who was born premature and visually impaired.
+She also donated to the neonatal intensive care unit of the Cedars-Sinai Medical Center in Los Angeles and supported March of Dimes, which works to end premature births, birth defects, and infant mortality.

+In 2017, Anna Faris, Allison Janney, and Chuck Lorre made a combined $250,000 donation to Planned Parenthood Los Angeles in lieu of a "For Your Consideration" Emmy campaign.

+Since 2021 Faris has supported the Global Alliance to Prevent Prematurity and Stillbirth (GAPPS), promoting fundraisers on her personal social media accounts and through her podcast.